gera2ld/cache-api/README.md

 ### Load once globally

-The is the default behavior.
+This is the default behavior.

 ```ts
 const loadOnceGlobally = cacheAsync(api);